 Replicate samples are a set of environmental samples collected in a manner such that the samples are thought to be essentially identical in composition.
 Replicate is the general case for which a duplicate is the special case consisting of two samples.
 Replicate samples are collected and analyzed to establish the amount of variability in the data contributed by some part of the collection and analytical process.
 Many types of replicate samples are possible, each of which may yield slightly different results in a dynamic hydrologic setting, such as a flowing stream.
-The types of replicate samples collected in this district are:
+The types of replicate samples collected by this USGS Water Science Center are: